 - Given that the child may know nothing about their parents except for the name, consideration should be given to making the name similar to the parents.

-The decision to name the child should be given to the Service Manager in consultation with the social worker.
+The decision to name the child should be given to the Team Manager in consultation with the social worker.
 This should be ratified by the Deputy Head of Service as it should be a Senior Manager in the Department acting as a Corporate Parent.

 The reasons for the name given should be clearly written and kept on the child's file and also a letter, which can be used in life story work.